 5. Focus on process goals instead of outcome goals.

 “Set goals but know that the arriving is not all that important.” from Stillness Speaks by Eckhart Tolle.

 There are two types of goals.
 One which focuses on the outcome and the other focuses on the process.

 If you are a writer, outcome goals would be to finish your book or your blog post by a certain date.
 At that date, you want to see the book or your blog post complete.
 It’s fine having outcome goals, but people tend to attach expectations to their outcome goals.

-Having no expectations doesn’t mean having no standards.
+Having no expectations doesn’t mean you have no standards.

 Some of us confuse expectations with standards.
 You don’t expect everyone to treat you well.
 But that doesn’t mean you allow others to treat you badly.
 You may not have any control over the outcome of your work.
 You don’t expect hard work would guarantee success.
 But you can still show up daily and do your work because it’s part of your standard.

-Process goals is about standards and boundaries.
+Process goals are about standards and boundaries.
 When you let go of the outcome and put more of your attention on your action, you would expect less from yourself.

 6. Be open to changes and possibilities.